 Marta Purwin, Bookings Consultant

 During an extended trip travelling from north to south Vietnam, Hoi An was by far my favourite place.
 The Old Town is a celebrated UNESCO world heritage site, but the entire city lives up to its name: ‘peaceful meeting place’.
 It’s best navigated on a bicycle.
 You can weave through its colourful ancient lanes while snapping away on your phone – Hoi An is a photographer’s dream.
 It really comes alive in the evenings, with glowing lanterns and bustling street markets serving the most delicious Vietnamese food.
+No wonder it won Top City in the World Travel + Leisure World’s Best Awards.
 I would definitely recommend taking a day trip to the marine-protected Chàm Islands.
 These eight pristine islets are the least developed in Vietnam and, for now, largely unexplored by the tourist crowds.

 When to go: The dry season runs from February-August (temperatures can reach 38°C).
 July is best for fewer crowds and a spectacular view of the full moon.